Summer wildlife at Devil's Dyke and Saddlescombe Farm

-Summer is a time to relax and enjoy Devil’s Dyke.
+Summer is a time to relax and enjoy.
 The sound of skylarks fills the air and the welcome breeze is pleasantly cooling.
-On the hill and in the valley itself the chalk downland springs into life, and is full of flowers, butterflies, moths, crickets and grasshoppers, and many other insects.
-The Dyke car park and the area around the pub may be busy with kite flying and ice-cream eating, but take a wander beyond into the valley itself and peace returns.
+The chalk downland springs into life, and is full of flowers, butterflies, moths, crickets and grasshoppers, and many other insects.
+The Dyke car park and the area around the pub may be busy with kite flying and ice-cream eating, but take a wander beyond into the valley itself or down to Saddlescombe farm and peace returns.

 This area is home to an internationally rare habitat that can be home to up to forty different plant species per square metre, all taking turns to flower and seed, providing an ever changing carpet of colour and scent.
 The plants provide food, especially their flowers which provide nectar, fulling the many insects.
 We have over twenty species of butterfly on the wing here over the summer months.

 The other name for this strange looking plant is the “pride of Sussex” as it is the much-loved county flower of Sussex.
 It is quite rare and is only found in a few places in southern England, and this area is lucky to be one of them.
 Catch them flowering between June and August.